avd1729/Talk-Space/README.md

 - **Post Creation and Sharing:** Users can create posts to share their thoughts, ideas, and experiences with the community.
 - **Profile Management:** Users have the ability to update their profile information, including their username and email.
 - **Search Functionality:** Users can search for other users by username and discover new connections.
-- **User Interaction:** Users can engage with posts by liking, commenting, and sharing them.
 - **User Privacy:** Our app prioritizes user privacy and provides tools for users to manage their account settings and privacy preferences.

 ## Deployment